-Probate and estate administration - areas of specialism
+Probate and estate administration lawyers - areas of specialism

-- Obtaining grants of probate (if there is a Will) and grants of letters of administration (if there is no Will)
+- Obtaining grants of probate (if there is a will)

 - Dealing with the administration of an estate and distribution to beneficiaries